The Cellulose Group @ IITH

 Research Focus:

-Relatively young (established in 2013), our group has aimed on finding solutions to some of the technologically and scientifically challenging societal concerns through materials intervention, with a special emphasis on sustainability.
+Established in 2013, our group has aimed on finding solutions to some of the technologically and scientifically challenging societal concerns through materials intervention, with a special emphasis on sustainability.
 The interdisciplinary work carried out by our group is enabled by knowledge of multiple disciplines, materials at different length scales (nano, micro) and inspirations from nature.
 The primary focus areas (but not limited to) are highlighted below.

 Glimpse of Recent Projects